Create a free profile to get unlimited access to exclusive videos, breaking news, sweepstakes, and more!

-“He loaded it all up into his van and went off to his appointments,” Yellin told The Real Murders of Orange County,” airing Sundays at 7/6c and 8/7c on Oxygen.
+“He loaded it all up into his van and went off to his appointments,” Yellin told The Real Murders of Orange County,” streaming now on Oxygen.com.

 Hernandez had suffered a stroke and was taking medication so his granddaughter, Adriana Rodriguez, checked in with him throughout the day.
 She became concerned when he never responded to her calls.

 When the elderly jeweler missed the family’s Friday night dinner her concern turned into alarm.
 “My first thought was he had a stroke somewhere,” said Rodriguez.
 She drove around looking for him and called the police.

 Santa Ana Police Department officials told Rodriguez she’d need to wait 48 hours to file a missing persons report, so she launched her own investigation.
 She contacted her grandfather’s cell phone provider to obtain the last number he dialed.
 The number belonged to one of her grandfather’s clients, Rebeca Nivarez.
 She told police Nivarez said Hernandez was a no-show for the appointment.